nolanzhong/Personalized-Stock-Heat-Map/README.md

 # Personalized-Stock-Heat-Map

 ## Overview

-The Customizable Stock Heat Maps project is a dynamic and user-friendly web application that empowers users to create personalized stock heat maps.
-It provides an intuitive interface for selecting stocks, monitoring market status, and visualizing portfolio performance through a customizable color scale and size representation.
+As passionate stock investors, we found existing heatmaps lacked customization to analyze our specific holdings over time.
+This inspired us to develop the Customizable Stock Heat Maps web app - a dynamic tool giving users control over building heatmap views of their portfolios.
+Through an intuitive interface selecting stocks and customizable visualizations with real-time market data, the app provides valuable insights into movement and health of user-defined equities across adjustable periods.
+Our goals are to deliver tailored market intelligence through engaging features to support making informed investment decisions, while gaining experience developing a full-stack personal finance tool.

 ## Features